The Holy Land, Syria, Idumea, Arabia, Egypt, and Nubia: Travels and publication

 Roberts began his travel to the region in August 1838.
 He landed at Alexandria, and spent the rest of 1838 in Cairo.
 In February 1839 he traveled to Palestine via Suez, Mount Sinai and Petra.
 From Gaza he traveled to Jerusalem, and around the rest of the region.
-He returned to England at the end of 1839 after falling ill, having spent 11 months in the region.
+He returned to Britain at the end of 1839 after falling ill, having spent 11 months in the region.
 A total of 272 watercolour sketches were shared with the publisher F.G.
 Moon in 1840 who paid Roberts £3,000 for copyright to the sketches.

 Reaction

 Famed Victorian art critic John Ruskin wrote the work was a "true portraiture of scenes of historical and religious interest.
 They are faithful and laborious beyond any outlines from nature I have ever seen."

 Art historian John Roland Abbey wrote in his Travel in Aquatint and Lithography, 1770-1860 that "Robert's Holy Land was one of the most important and elaborate ventures of nineteenth-century publishing, and it was the apotheosis of the tinted lithograph".

-John James Moscrop noted in a recent work on nineteenth century knowledge of Palestine: "The best known of the illustrators was David Roberts.
+John James Moscrop noted in a recent work on nineteenth-century knowledge of Palestine: "The best known of the illustrators was David Roberts.
 If Robinson produced the nineteenth century's historical geography of the Holy Land, it fell to a Scottish painter, David Roberts, to illustrate it."